|

 Drywood Termite Wood Damage and Termites

-Termites eat continuously.
+Termites eat continuously and can cause heavy structural repair cost.
 Left untreated, they can compromise the structural integrity of your walls, beams, floors, and foundation

 .